shipwright-io/website/content/en/docs/api/build.md

       name: source-repository-credentials
 ```

-Example of a `Build` with a source that specifies an specific subfolder on the repository.
+Example of a `Build` with a source that specifies a subfolder on the repository.

 ```yaml
 apiVersion: shipwright.io/v1alpha1